MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

 1. **Natural language output**: Finally, the orchestrator delivers the response to the user and updates the conversation state.
 Copilot is ready for its next prompt.

-      If you imagine a user's prompt to Copilot like a construction project, the Copilot orchestrator is the general contractor, who coordinates and organizes the work of the specialist subcontractors, your plugins.
-Similar to a general contractor, the orchestrator is responsible for ensuring that the project is completed according to specifications implied by the user's input (in other words, that Copilot's response satisfies the user's intent in their request).

-      Each plugin must provide Copilot with an accurate description of its skills and run its skills effectively.
-This instills a sense of trust in your users and ensures that Copilot calls your plugin each time its skills are needed.

 ## How Copilot's orchestrator matches plugins to user queries

-When a user submits a query to Copilot, the orchestrator searches its full catalog of skills (_functions_) from installed plugins to identify up to five skills that best match the query.
+When a user submits a query to your Copilot agent, the orchestrator searches the agent's full catalog of skills (_functions_) from installed plugins to identify up to five skills that best match the query.
 The orchestrator first tries to match on exact words (**lexical match**) and expands its search scope as needed to include matches on descriptive meanings (**semantic match**), working from specific function names to general plugin descriptions, until all five function candidate slots are filled.
 Specifically, the following list shows the hierarchy of matching mechanisms for Copilot plugin function selection:

 1. Lexical match on function name.
 2. Semantic match on function description.